Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

    * If you do not see IP addresses like in the above image, you might need to change your virtual networking configuration for which  `these instructions <troubleshoot_virtual_network.rst>`_ are hopefully useful.

 #.
-Mark down the management IP that you queried in step 6, and refer to `these instructions <Preboarding_and_Onboarding.rst>`_ to configure the CORTX GUI.
+Using the management IP from the previous step,  refer to `these instructions <Preboarding_and_Onboarding.rst>`_ to configure the CORTX GUI.

 #.
-Now that you have the complete system up and running, mark down the data IP that you queried in step 6 and use `these instructions <testing_ova.rst>`_ to test the system and observe activity in the  GUI.
+Now that you have the complete system up and running, using the data IP that you queried previously, use `these instructions <testing_ova.rst>`_ to test the system and observe activity in the  GUI.

 #.
 BOOM.
 You're all done and you're AWESOME.
 Thanks for checking out the CORTX system; we hope you liked it.
 Hopefully you'll stick around and participate in our community and help make it even better.